gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Object-Oriented-Programming.md

   console.log(`Baking ${this.color} bread with ${this.ingredient}.`);
 };

-// Creating an instance of Bread let ryeBread = new Bread("brown", "Rye-wheat");
+// Creating an instance of Bread to use the property from a gene let ryeBread = new Bread("brown", "Rye-wheat");
 console.log(ryeBread.bake()); // Baking brown bread with Rye-wheat.